(Cub Scout Version 2007 rev.)

 Child development professionals unanimously agree that open communication between parent and child is vital to the child’s personal safety.
 Viewing this video together will help to provide a common point of reference for subsequent conversations you may have on this topic.

-We urge you to bring your son to the viewing of It Happened to Me so that you can watch and discuss it together.
+We urge you to bring your son or daughter to the viewing of It Happened to Me so that you can watch and discuss it together.

 I hope that you will be able to join us on (date).